PRONTOLab/Poseidon/README.md

 sudo docker cp <container_id>:/root/Poseidon/eig/biased.txt .
 sudo docker cp <container_id>:/root/Poseidon/eig/equal.txt .
 ```
 TABLE I entries can be found in these output files.
+See [`eig/README.md`](eig/README.md) for details on how to interpret the output.

 ## Miscellaneous